The State Of

 Look Beyond Online Business

-About a year ago, a friend asked me how I managed to not get sucked too far into the online business vortex.
-I’ve thought about that question so many times since then and there are multiple reasons why I was able to see through a lot of it.
+Over the past couple of years, I've had a few friends ask me how I managed not to get sucked too far into the online business vortex.
+I’ve thought about that question so many times, and there are multiple reasons why I was able to see through a lot of it.

-Due to my past experiences, I’m hardwired to be skeptical.
+Due to several experiences from childhood and my 20s, I’m hardwired to be skeptical.

-But the other reason is that I have years of marketing and corporate experience, and I know that this isn’t the only way to build or run a business.
+But the other reason is that I have over two decades of marketing and corporate experience, and I know that this isn’t the only way to build or run a business.
 And that’s why it’s crucial that we look beyond this industry for solutions.

 I also recommend you consult the American Marketing Association’s (AMA) statement of ethics and check out my TrustDNA resources.